prasanthcodes/scene_maker_panda3d/README.md

 A Simple Scene Maker for Panda3D.

 ## Introduction
-Create 3D scene by loading 3d models.
+Create 3D scenes using your 3d models.
 You can adjust the light properties, view the animations, set the skybox,heightmaps,fog all via simple User Interface.

 ## Features
-* Supports Variety of Model Formats. (egg,bam,glb, etc.)
+* Load Variety of Model Formats. (egg,bam,glb, etc.)
 * Ambient and Directional Light Settings
-* Model Point Light Adjuster
+* Model's Point Light Adjuster
-* Model Animation Viewer
+* Model's Animation Viewer
 * Skybox with HDR image support
 * Heightmap Loader
 * Fog Settings